M

 In response to the decline of the export market due to the COVID-19 pandemic and trade tensions with China, Squizzy began to sell lobsters directly off the boat at the Margate Wharf.
 The local community has helped to keep his business alive.
 Squizzy enjoys meeting people from all different walks of life, engaging with the local community and sharing stories with them.
 He has lived in the Channel area his whole life and has formed a strong connection with the community.

-In addition to selling lobsters directly off the boat, he has also teamed up with Tasmanian gourmet seafoods, a local restaurant and seafood retailer.
+In addition to selling lobsters directly off the boat, he has also teamed up with Tasmanian Gourmet Seafoods, a local restaurant and seafood retailer.
 Together, they provide fresh seafood to locations all across Tasmania from their food truck.
 He offers advice on how to prepare and cook lobster for those that are new at cooking with lobster.
 Customers often share their culinary creations with Squizzy.

 Squizzy also features on the hit tv show ‘Aussie Lobster Men’ that aired on 7Mate, Discovery and Foxtel.
 The show follows six fishing vessels and their crew on their pursuit to catch rock lobster in Tasmania.
 The show highlights the harsh conditions these fisherman face on a day-to-day basis and really re-affirms why Tasmanian Rock Lobster is considered a premium product.
 The show did not only promote Tasmanian Rock Lobster, it also promoted Tasmania as a tourism hot spot.